saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_hold_automatic_snapshot/guide.en-asia.md

 ---
 title: Enterprise File Storage - Hold an automatic snapshot
 excerpt: "Hold automatic snapshots from Enterprise File Storage offer using the OVHcloud API"
-updated: 2024-11-27
+updated: 2024-11-28
 ---

 ## Objective

 **Automatic** snapshots are created by a [Snapshot Policy](/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_snapshot_policy) which takes and keeps snapshot copies of a volume as defined by the rules associated with the policy.

-Holding an **automatic** snapshot prevents it from being rotated by the snapshot policy and makes it an **manual** snapshot.
+Holding an **automatic** snapshot prevents it from being rotated by the snapshot policy and makes it a **manual** snapshot.

 **Learn how to hold an automatic snapshot from your Enterprise File Storage offer using the OVHcloud API.**